karamdeeps/divinity/README.md

                      5)Prabhleen kaur(ECE).)
 *Note - Only Divine Circle's core team can make any changes to the website.

 Deployed on heroku(free serving website).
+This project is purely coded in python's django rest framework

 Application Domain - https://dcgtbit.herokuapp.com/